-Diana's interest for nutrition bloomed upon learning the power that food and nutrition can have in preventing disease.
-Her passion for helping others adopt a healthier lifestyle in an easy and delicious way has led her to become our Community Health Education Specialist.
-One of our own, Diana is a graduate of the UTHealth Dietetic Internship Program.
-After completing her undergraduate degree in Nutrition and Dietetics from The University of Texas at Austin, she continued on to complete her Masters in Public Health and dietetic internship.
+Diana Guevara is a Community Health Education Specialist for the Nourish Program at the Michael and Susan Dell Center for Healthy Living at The University of Texas Health Science Center at Houston (UTHealth) School of Public Health (SPH).
+After completing her undergraduate degree in Nutrition and Dietetics from The University of Texas at Austin, she continued to UTHealth Houston School of Public Health to complete her Master’s in Public Health and dietetic internship.
 As a registered dietitian, Diana started her career in corporate wellness in Lake Buena Vista, FL.
-She later returned to serve her Houston community as an outpatient clinical dietitian where she took part in the first Food Prescription program to be established in the state of Texas.
-Diana has worked primarily with patients with Type 2 Diabetes and has experience in individual counseling, nutrition education, cooking demonstrations, and cooking classes.
+She later returned to serve the Houston community as an outpatient clinical dietitian where she took part in the first Food Prescription program to be established in the state of Texas.
+Following her passion for helping others adopt a healthier lifestyle in an easy and delicious way, she returned to UTHealth Houston where she creates and implements culinary nutrition programming in community settings.
+Diana has worked extensively with adults with Type 2 Diabetes and has experience in individual counseling, nutrition education, cooking demonstrations, and cooking classes.
 Diana is bilingual in both English and Spanish.